diku-dk/ap-e2025-pub/week5/README.md

 itself.
 Since jobs are (for now) arbitrary `IO` actions, there is not any true security in SPC.

 This exercise permits you somewhat more freedom than most of the other exercises.
-In particular, you are expected to largely design the message types yourself.
+In particular, you are expected to largely design the message types (the "protocol") yourself.

 You must use the abstractions provided by `GenServer`, as discussed in the course notes.
 However, for some functionality, you will need to